BGP Protocol, How to Troubleshoot BGP Peering Issues?

 Flapping BGP Peer Case

-When the BGP peer is flapping, it means it keeps moving between Idle and Established states.
+When the BGP peer is flapping, that means it keeps moving between Idle and Established states.
 Flapping BGP peers could be due to one of the following several reasons:

 • The Hold Timer expired.
 And that could happen due to: